gshen42/HasChor/README.md

 #### Step 2.2: Key-value store examples

-These examples use a protocol for a key-value store (KVS).
+These examples define a protocol for a key-value store (KVS).
 A client sends requests to a server, and the server handles requests and sends responses back to the client.
-The server supports two kinds of Requests: `PUT`, to set a given key-value pair, and `GET`, to look up the value associated with a specified key.
+The server supports two kinds of requests: `PUT`, to set a given key-value pair, and `GET`, to look up the value associated with a specified key.

 Both the client and server run in an infinite loop waiting for commands.